-It’s a topic that nobody likes to think about or discuss, however it’s important to understand the full extent of the funeral costs that you or your family may need to cover in the future.
-Costs are continuing to rise, putting extra strain on the finances of older people and their families – with some people now putting money aside for their own funerals, to ease the financial burden on their families when they’re gone.
+It's a topic that nobody likes to think about.
+However, it's important to understand the full extent of the funeral costs that you or your family may need to cover in the future.
+Costs are unfortunately continuing to rise, putting extra strain on the finances of older people and their families.
+Some people now have started putting money aside for their own funerals, in order to ease the financial burden on their families when they're gone.

-Today’s post will outline some of the funeral costs that you’ll need to consider, as well as the help that is available from the government.
+Today's post will outline some of the funeral costs that you'll need to consider, alongside the help that is available from the government.

 Average Funeral Costs

-Funeral costs will vary depending on where you find your data.
-According to the Royal London National Funeral Cost Index Report 2017, the average cost of a funeral with a traditional burial is £4257, whilst the average for a funeral with cremation is £3311.
-Costs do vary across the country though, with London being nearly double the national average.
+Funeral costs will generally vary depending on your location.
+According to the Royal London National Funeral Cost Index Report 2019, the average cost of a funeral with a traditional burial is £4321, whilst the average for a funeral with cremation is £3250.
+Costs vary greatly across the country.
+Belfast is the cheapest place in the UK for funerals, while in London a funeral costs nearly double the national average.

-Here’s a full breakdown of the average basic funeral costs, courtesy of SunLife:
+Here's a full breakdown of the average basic funeral costs, courtesy of Royal London:

 So, what exactly are you paying for when it comes to a funeral?
 Let's take a closer look.

-One of the most expensive part of the funeral costs you’ll face is the burial.
-It’s the burial costs which lead to such a difference in average costs around the county.
+One of the biggest aspects of funeral costs is the burial fee, which is also the reason for such a difference in average costs around the county.
 In some areas grave sites are in high demand, which automatically pushes the price up.
 More desirable locations within a cemetery, such as peaceful secluded areas, will also be more expensive.

 Some companies may offer a direct cremation funeral.
-This is where the body is collected from the mortuary during normal working hours and cremated at a convenient time.
-With such a service, there is usually no viewing or ceremony beforehand, nor a limousine for family and other mourners.
-And if you wish to have the ashes afterwards, make sure you request them.
-You usually need to collect them, but some might deliver for a charge.
+This involves an unattended funeral where the body is collected from the mortuary during normal working hours and cremated at a convenient time.
+In these cases, families tend to organise their own memorials at home or at a private venue.
+If you you wish to have the ashes afterwards, make sure you request them.
+You usually need to collect them, but some providers might deliver for a charge.

-According to Money Advice Service, funeral directors make up over 69% of the cost of a cremation funeral, and 53% of a burial funeral, making it an average cost of £2,411.
+According to Money Advice Service, funeral directors make up over 50% of the cost of a funeral.
 The funeral director will collect, store, prepare and deliver the body to the cemetery or crematorium.
-They’ll also be on-hand to sort out all of the necessary paperwork and ensure that they’re complete.
-They’ll also provide a coffin, hearse and usually a limousine.
+They'll also be on-hand to sort out all of the necessary paperwork.
+In addition, they'll provide a coffin, hearse and usually a limousine.

 Third Party Funeral Costs

-These are also known as disbursement cost and make up other costs that you’ll need to calculate whilst planning the funeral.
-Other than the burial or cremation costs, other examples include a doctor’s fee to certify the death, a member of the clergy to perform the funeral service or an officiant to lead a non-religious service.
+Also known as disbursement costs, these are additional fees that you'll need to keep in mind whilst planning the funeral.
+Besides the burial or cremation costs, third party costs include a doctor's fee to certify the death, a member of the clergy to perform the funeral service or an officiant to lead a non-religious service.

 If you’re using a funeral director to arrange the funeral, the third-party costs are sometimes included in their funeral package.